bsc-s2/pykit/request/README.md

         the request method, such as `GET`, `PUT`, `POST`.
 Required.

     -   `uri`:
-        the url encoded uri.
-In PUT/GET request, it can contain query string only when you did not specify `args` in `request`.
+        the url encoded uri, it can contain query string only when you did not specify `args` in `request`.
 Required.

     -   `args`:
         a python dict contains the request parameters, it should not be